hieule3004/heket/README.md

 **NOTE**: You can also pass an object to `unparser.unparse()`, whose keys are rule names, and whose values are arrays of strings to use as values for that rule whenever the unparser encounters it.
+(You can also just pass single strings directly, instead of wrapping them in arrays).
 To modify the above example:

 ```js
 var unparser = Heket.createUnparser(`